MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8614.md

     This article [How to configure the Windows Time service against a large time offset](https://support.microsoft.com/help/884776) documents steps to help protect domain controllers from listening to invalid time samples.
 More information on **MaxPosPhaseCorrection** and **MaxNegPhaseCorrection** is available in [Windows Time Service](/archive/blogs/w32time/).

-5. Check for and remove lingering objects if they are present.
+5. Check for and remove lingering objects if they're present.

     The point of the 8614 error replication quarantine is to check for lingering objects and remove them, if present, in each locally held partition before setting **Allow Replication with divergent and corrupt partner** to 1 in the registry of the destination DC, even if you think that all destination DCs in the forest are running in strict replication consistency.